 Because a cat yowl is an almost certain indication that your cat needs something, do what you need to quickly solve her problem.
 If you can’t figure out what’s wrong and she seems distressed, this could mean she’s in pain and needs to be taken to the veterinarian since yowling is a symptom of several illnesses.

 Want to Learn Even More About Feline Behavior?

 Hopefully, you’ve learned everything you need to understand why cats do many of the things they do.
 Although cats are certainly mysterious creatures, there is a lot we know about them and their behaviors.
-Throughout this article, we’ve offered links that can help you get even more information about specific behavior.
+Throughout this article, we've offered links that can help you get even more information about a specific behavior.